shaundon/lametric-spotify/README.md

 ### Specific speakers

-As this is linked directly to Spotify and not my Amazon Echo, it will display my now playing info even if I'm out and about.
-Some people might find this desirable but I don't want this functionality, as I want it to be local to the home.
+As this is linked directly to Spotify, it will display your now playing info even if you're not at home.

-So, there's extra logic to have it only return a result if the speaker that Spotify is playing from matches a predefined list.
-To do this, send `devices` as a query param with your requests.
+To only return a result when the speaker that Spotify is playing from matches a predefined list, send `devices` as a query param with your requests.
 It's a comma-separated list, so you can specify multiple speakers or groups, e.g. `devices=Kitchen,Downstairs,Living Room`

 ## Install